Contact clerking team

 Philippe Kuhn

-His main practice interest is in international commercial disputes in the Commercial Court and Chancery Division in London, international arbitration and offshore jurisdictions (including the BVI and Gibraltar).
-In particular, civil fraud, banking & financial services, energy, construction, award enforcement, jurisdiction, insolvency and company disputes.
+Philippe acts as counsel in international commercial disputes in the Commercial Court and Chancery Division in London, international arbitration and offshore jurisdictions (including the BVI, Gibraltar and Jersey).
+In particular, civil fraud, banking & financial services, asset recovery, crypto and digital assets, offshore trusts, shareholder, company, insolvency, energy and construction disputes.

-Notable current and recent instructions are from clients in Singapore, India, Ukraine, Moldova, China, the UK, Cyprus and across continental Europe.
-He regularly acts for high net worth individuals, private equity funds, asset management firms, banks, insurers and government bodies.
+Notable current and recent instructions are from clients in the United States, China, India, Ukraine, Moldova, Singapore, the UK, Switzerland, Cyprus and across Continental Europe.
+He regularly acts for high net worth individuals, founders, companies, private equity funds, asset management firms and banks.

 Philippe grew up in Switzerland and Sri Lanka, before reading law at the London School of Economics (1st in year) and Oxford (BCL, Distinction) and qualifying as a barrister in England.